 - a.
 The specific allegation(s); - b.
 The rights and responsibilities of the respondent; - c.
 The role of the investigation committee; - d.
 The investigation process timeline; and - e.
-A copy of Mines' Research Misconduct Policy and Complaint If required in any research award documentation or pursuant to federal regulation, the RIO will also notify appropriate federal funding and oversight agencies in writing of the decision to proceed with an investigation within 30 days of the determination that an investigation is warranted.
+A copy of Mines' Policy for Research Integrity and this procedure. - f.
+If required in any research award documentation or pursuant to federal regulation, the RIO will also notify appropriate federal funding and oversight agencies in writing of the decision to proceed with an investigation within 30 days of the determination that an investigation is warranted.
 This notification will include a copy of the inquiry committee report and other information and references as required by relevant federal regulation or oversight agencies.